-Unit IGC1 is common to:
+Unit NGC1 is common to:

-- NEBOSH International General Certificate in Occupational Health and Safety - NEBOSH International Certificate in Construction Health and Safety - NEBOSH International Certificate in Fire Safety and Risk Management
+- NEBOSH National General Certificate in Occupational Health and Safety - NEBOSH National Certificate in Construction Health and Safety - NEBOSH National Certificate in Fire Safety and Risk Management

 This enables students seeking to develop specialist knowledge to combine units across these NEBOSH qualifications.
-Unit IGC1 holders do not need to re-sit this examination providing it was successfully achieved within the five year completion period for each qualification.
+NGC1 unit holders do not need to re-sit this examination providing it was successfully achieved within the five year completion period for each qualification.
+The five year period commences from the result declaration date for the first unit successfully completed for the relevant qualification.